Safely exercise in the heat with a few easy tips…

 Severe heat exhaustion typically involves a combination of nervous system and muscular fatigue, dehydration, and/or electrolyte depletion from high sweat levels.
 Your brain can also get in on the act, and send altered signals to other body systems and interfering with proper function.
 Once you reach a threshold level of dehydration and/or fatigue, your brain is going to say “no more” and you’re gonna hit the wall, hard.

 Exertional heat exhaustion happens when the body’s internal temperature gets too high.
 To prevent your internal temperature from increasing even more, your brain shuts your body down – physical work can no longer continue.
-This is a serious, high-risk condition if left unrecognized or untreated; part of the physical shutdown includes your body’s ability to cool itself.
+This is a serious, high-risk condition if left unrecognised or untreated; part of the physical shutdown includes your body’s ability to cool itself.
 Without fast recognition and quick cooling, overly high internal temperature can lead to organ failure and death.

 Both conditions can affect healthy people even when the environment is relatively cool, though the risk increases significantly in hot or humid weather.
 Fortunately, there are precautions you can take that will significantly decrease your risk.